hippo23/cs21-project/README.md

 1. 00 is for fixed zero
 2. 01 is for fixed one.
-3. 10 is for output from ALU, and so on and so forth
+3. 10 is for the overflow / underflow bit from an ALU operation
+4. 11 is for the NBit that happens during a rotate ALU operation